대수적 구조

 Definition 14 A subset \(S\) of a group \((G,\star, e, {}^{-1})\) is called a subgroup if \(S\) is a submonoid closed under taking inverses.

-The following proposition tells us that we can determine whether a given subset is a subgroup using a single criterion, without having to check the existence of an identity element, closure under inverses, etc.
+The following proposition tells us whether a given subset is a subgroup by a single criterion, without having to check the existence of an identity element or closure under inverses separately.

 Proposition 15 A nonempty subset \(S\) of a group \((G, \star, e, {}^{-1})\) is a subgroup of \(G\) if and only if \(a\star b^{-1}\in S\) always holds for any \(a,b\in S\).